Cloud-Native-Platform-Engineering/cnpe-community/website/content/en/contribute/ways-to-contribute/community-participation/index.md

 list_pages: false
 ---

+## Finding Community

+Please follow us on LinkedIn [Cloud Native Platforms](https://www.linkedin.com/company/cloud-native-platforms/)

+Please consider joining the CNPE Community Slack workspace to find out more about how you can participate in the community.
+The CNPE Community is a place for platform engineering practitioners to share knowledge, collaborate on projects, and learn from each other.
+[CNCF Slack #platform-engineering channel](https://cloud-native.slack.com/archives/C020RHD43BP)

 ## Types of Community Participation

 As a community we work on all kinds of practices, from the technical to the organizational or socio-technical.
 This work manifests in various contributor-friendly forms.